arocki7/terraform-ansible/README.md

-# Terraform - AWX in AWS with Web Server
+# Terraform - Implementation of NGINX Web server with Ansible in AWS

 ## Summary